tannerdsilva/SwiftSlash/Sources/SwiftSlash/SwiftSlash.docc/GettingStarted.md

 ## Define a Command

-``Command`` defines the executable that SwiftSlash is going to run, as well as the parameters surrounding its execution (such as arguments, working directory and environment variables).
+``Command`` defines the executable that SwiftSlash is going to run.

 In this case, we will define a ``Command`` that lists every running process on our system.
+On the MacOS and Linux, this can be done with the "ps" command by passing a single argument "aux".

 ```
-let processStatusCommand = Command("ps aux")
+let processStatusCommand = try Command("ps", arguments:["aux"])
 ```

 ## Run a Command